-Starting a business can be tough—not only do you want to choose the perfect domain name, but also cover all your bases for finding a great registrar, protecting your domain and marketing your business.
-To help you out, and in celebration of Canada’s 150th birthday, we’ve compiled a list of 150 things to remember when starting a business in .CA.
-As Canada’s original domain registrar, we have a lot of experience to share.
+Starting a business can be tough—not only do you want to choose the perfect domain name, but also cover all your bases for finding a great registrar, protecting your online brand and marketing your business.
+To help you out, we’ve compiled a list of 150 tips, tactics and tools for starting a business in .CA and Canada 🍁.
+As Canada’s original domain registrar, we’ve been helping Canadian businesses get online since 2000, so we’ve got some solid experience to share.

 1. Choose an accredited domain registrar from the Internet Corporation for Assigned Names and Numbers (ICANN) — it may be slightly more expensive, but it’s safer.